home-assistant/frontend/gallery/src/pages/user-test/user-types.markdown

 # Outgrowers

-Users that outgrow big tech smart home sollutions.
+Users that outgrow big tech smart home solutions.
 It just needs to work with easy setup via an app.

 # Tinkerers